Discover Antigua your way with a private tour. Customize your itinerary, enjoy personal attention, and explore top attractions or hidden gems.

 Explore the vibrant capital of Antigua, St. John’s, on a scenic tour that blends culture, history, and local life.
 Wander through colorful streets, visit bustling markets, and admire historic landmarks, including the iconic St. John’s Cathedral.

-Your guide will share fascinating stories about the city’s past, architecture, and traditions, giving you an authentic taste of island life.
+The guide will share fascinating stories about the city’s past, architecture, and traditions, providing an authentic taste of island life.
 This tour is perfect for first-time visitors who want to see the heart of Antigua in comfort and style.

 Highlights: